 Here are my top 3 books that require kleenex:

 A Mama for Owen by Marion Dane Bauer makes me cry every time I read it, and not just because I am pregnant.
-It’s a true story about a baby Hippo who lost his mama in the Tsunami that so many other babies both creature and human did .
-The story is one about friendship , about adoption and about love.
-See Owen the little Hippo finds Mzee a big old giant tortoise and even though they are different species, and Mzee is a boy, Owen treats him like his mama.
+It’s a true story about a baby Hippo who lost his mama in the Tsunami, as so many other babies, both creature and human, did.
+The story is one about friendship, about adoption,and about love.
+See Owen the little Hippo finds Mzee a big old giant tortoise.
+Even though they are different species, and Mzee is a boy, Owen treats him like his mama.